Major depressive disorder: Terminology

 The 16th American president, Abraham Lincoln, had "melancholy", a condition that now may be referred to as clinical depression.

 The term depression is used in a number of different ways.
 It is often used to mean this syndrome but may refer to other mood disorders or simply to a low mood.
 People's conceptualizations of depression vary widely, both within and among cultures.
 "Because of the lack of scientific certainty," one commentator has observed, "the debate over depression turns on questions of language.
 What we call it—'disease,' 'disorder,' 'state of mind'—affects how we view, diagnose, and treat it."
 There are cultural differences in the extent to which serious depression is considered an illness requiring personal professional treatment, or an indicator of something else, such as the need to address social or moral problems, the result of biological imbalances, or a reflection of individual differences in the understanding of distress that may reinforce feelings of powerlessness, and emotional struggle.

 Cultural dimension

 Cultural differences contribute to different prevalence of symptoms.
 In their article, "Do the Chinese somatize depression?
 A cross-cultural study", Parker and others discuss the cultural differences in prevalent symptoms of depression between individualistic and collectivistic cultures.
-The authors reveal that individuals with depression in collectivistic cultures tend to present more somatic symptoms and less affective symptoms compared to those in individualistic cultures.
+The authors write that individuals with depression in collectivistic cultures tend to present more somatic symptoms and less affective symptoms compared to those in individualistic cultures.
 The finding suggests that individualistic cultures' "warranting" or validating of one's expression of emotions explains this cultural difference since collectivistic cultures see this as a taboo against the social cooperation it deems one of the most significant values.